Hugh O'Neill, Earl of Tyrone: Flight of the Earls

 In early summer 1607, Christopher St Lawrence, 10th Baron Howth, implicated Tyrconnell in a Catholic league of Irish lords which plotted to "shake off the yoke of the English government... and adhere to the Spaniard".
 Howth was assured from his exchanges with insiders that Tyrone was heavily involved in the league.
-In July, Tyrone seemingly received intelligence, possibly from insiders on the English Privy Council, that the government intended to imprison him, or possibly execute him, once he got to London.
+Tyrone received intelligence, possibly from insiders on the English Privy Council, that the government intended to imprison him, or possibly execute him, once he got to London.
 Historians are undecided on whether the government actually intended to arrest Tyrone.
 A group of confederate allies, including clan chief Cuconnacht Maguire, seaman John Rath, Tyrconnell's secretary Matthew Tully and nobleman Donagh O'Brien, sent a French vessel to Ulster to facilitate an escape.
-Tyrconnell was planning to flee to Spain, and he urged Tyrone to come with him.
+Tyrconnell urged Tyrone to flee to Spain with him.
 Tyrone was at Slane with Chichester when news of the vessel's arrival reached him.
 He seemed to have come to an immediate snap decision.
-The exact cause of Tyrone's flight is a matter of controversy among historians, though he certainly believed that his arrest was imminent.
+The exact cause of Tyrone's flight is a matter of controversy among historians, though Micheline Kerney Walsh and John McCavitt state Tyrone certainly believed that his arrest was imminent.
 Davies recollected that Tyrone left Slane in an unusually solemn manner, farewelling every servant and child in the house.

 Tyrone fled to continental Europe with the 1st Earl of Tyrconnell, Hugh Roe O'Donnell's younger brother.